 CGIAR is targeting multiple SDG benefits across five Impact Areas.
-Through each of the Impact Areas, CGIAR contributes to collective global targets for the transformation of food, land, and water systems across local, regional, and global levels.
+Working with others, for each of the Impact Areas CGIAR contributes to collective global targets for the transformation of food, land, and water systems across local, regional, and global levels.
 In each Action Area, designated Platforms will foster critical thinking and use of evidence to improve their focus on the scaling of innovation and impact from research.

 Nutrition, health and food security